deephaven/deephaven-core/demo/web/src/main/notebooks/C. Python/C1 Python arrays lists.md

-# Python arrays and lists
+# Python lists

-This notebook will demonstrate how to use Python arrays and lists within Deephaven.
+This notebook will demonstrate how to use Python lists within Deephaven.

-## Python lists

 Lists are native Python data structures that can be declared using the bracket `[ ]` syntax.